Doomy66/Canonn-System-Numberwang/README.txt

 Routeploter - Utility to provide quick routes around a selection of systems for data collection purposes ExpansionTarget - Utilities to calculate which systems will expand to where - Both quick and dirty EDDB and slow but accurate EliteBGS
-JournalInf - Reads your local Journals and lists all Inf related actions you have done since the last tick
+JournalInf - Reads your local Journals and lists all Inf related actions you have done since the last tick DDDepartment - Utilities to monitor and identify usefull actions to defend your empire from rivals

 # Odd Bits of R&D
 JournalRings - A bit of niche project to post Ring Scans to a Canonn Sheet